oskosk/deco.io/README.md

-* Allow the user to take a picture and start publishing it for all screen in the same LAN ** Allow the user to define how often the taken pictures will be shown
+* Allow the user to take a picture and start publishing it for all screen in the same LAN
+ * Allow the user to define how often the taken pictures will be shown
+* Choose (or define) a room.
+* List currently open rooms

 ## Changelog